JoseSK999/floresta-docs/src/ch06-02-utreexonode-config-and-builder.md

 ### UtreexoNode Builder

-Let's start with the builder function, taking a `UtreexoNodeConfig`, the `Chain` backend, a mempool type, and optional compact block filters (from the `floresta-compact-filters` crate).
+Let's start with the builder function, taking a `UtreexoNodeConfig`, the `Chain` backend, a mempool type, optional compact block filters from the `floresta-compact-filters` crate, a kill signal to stop the node, and the address manager backend (that we will see [later in this chapter](ch06-04-address-manager.md)).

 ```rust
 # // Path: floresta-wire/src/p2p_wire/node.rs